 At St Bede’s Catholic Primary School, we aim to create a positive and engaging experience of English for all of our pupils.
 We aim to thread this experience of reading, writing and oracy through all of our curriculum.
-Our aim is to give our children the skills and attitudes which they will need to flourish in their learning in our classrooms, then later, as they progress to secondary school and eventually the world of work.
+Our aim is to give our children the skills and attitudes which they will need to flourish in their learning in our classrooms, as they progress to secondary school and eventually the world of work.
 As a school, we know that some of our pupils have limited early language, rhyme and story experiences.
 As such, a key intent is to provide a language rich environment across the school.
 We have a strong focus on oracy as well as the acquisition of rhymes, sharing of stories and the patterns of language in storytelling and writing.

-Our overarching aim for English is to promote high standards of language and literacy by equipping our pupils with a strong command of the spoken and written word and to develop their love of literature through widespread reading for enjoyment.
+Our overarching aim for English is to promote high standards of language and literacy by equipping our pupils with a command of the spoken and written word and to develop their love of literature through widespread reading for enjoyment.

 We aim to create a writing environment where: